dortania/OpenCore-Install-Guide/troubleshooting/boot.md

 ## OpenCore Booting

-This section will be brief, as Opencore boot issues are fairly rare and usually simple user error:
+This section will be brief, as OpenCore boot issues are fairly rare and usually simple user error:

 * System powers on and searches for boot devices
 * System locates BOOTx64.efi on your OpenCore USB under EFI/BOOT/